goshiphq/goship-cms/content/blog/appliance-shipping-how-to-ship-appliances.md

   using.
 postedAt: "1633004976743"
 news: false
-description: GoShip.com, on the other hand, makes shipping huge and small appliances considerably easier and less expensive than any other choice.
+description: Learn how to easily ship appliances across the country in accordance with standard transportation rules and requirements.
-keywords: appliance shipping
+keywords: appliance shipping, how to ship appliances
-altText: shipping appliance
+altText: shipping appliances
-image: images/how-to-ship-appliances.jpg
+image: images/goship-blog-66-.png
 ---

 Without the use of a semitrailer, shipping appliances can be challenging.
 However, you won't be shipping enough to fill the trailer most of the time.
 That is, you will be charged for space in the trailer that you will not be using.
 Another alternative is to hire a private car to transport your appliances.
 This, however, can be more costly than renting a semitrailer.
 You'll also need to have someone from your company take time off to make the appliance delivery.